Dog Grooming in Tampa

 This brush is excellent for dematting, and penetrating coats that are extra thick or longer.

 Pro Tip: Use this brush after you have loosened up the curl with the flexible slicker, and when dematting is necessary.
+Always check the coat with a comb to ensure that the tangles and mats are removed See video below.

 Buy here